alpaca-finance/alpaca-v2-money-market/README.md

 ### Borrowing Power

 Under a subaccount, each collateral will have a collateral factor.
 For example, depositing 1 BTC@$60,000 with a collateral factor of 0.9 will yield 0.9 \* 60,000 = 54,000 Borrowing Power.
-This is used to calculate how much user can borrow agaist this collateral
+This is used to calculate how much user can borrow against this collateral

 Each borrowing token will also have a borrowing factor.
 For example, borrowing 1000 USDC@$1 with a borrowing factor of 0.8 will use 1000 / 0.8 = 1,250 Borrowing Power.